KameniAlexNea/graphrag-tagger/README.md

 ## **How It Works**

-1️⃣ **PDF Processing** – Extracts raw text from documents.2️⃣ **Text Segmentation** – Divides the text into structured chunks.3️⃣ **Topic Modeling** – Uses either LDA or ktrain-based modeling to extract key topics.4️⃣ **LLM-Based Refinement** – Cleans and classifies topics for better accuracy.5️⃣ **Graph Construction** – Builds a network where:
+1️⃣ **PDF Processing** – Extracts raw text from documents.
+2️⃣ **Text Segmentation** – Divides the text into structured chunks.
+3️⃣ **Topic Modeling** – Uses either LDA or ktrain-based modeling to extract key topics.
+4️⃣ **LLM-Based Refinement** – Cleans and classifies topics for better accuracy.
+5️⃣ **Graph Construction** – Builds a network where:

 - **Nodes** represent text chunks.
 - **Edges** represent topic similarities.